-From the results it can be observed that 20 primary substations are facing voltage drop below the statutory limit of +/-6% at the 33kV busbars.
-However, the 11kV busbars are complying with the statutory voltage limits with consideration of operating the capacitor banks and the transformer tap-changer at the suitable tap position.
-By 2026, the number of primary substations facing voltage drop at the 33kV busbar will be reduced to 18 as a results of network expansion where new 33kV lines will be introduced in the system.
-NEDC will continue monitoring these primary substations to ensure keeping the 11kV network within statutory voltage limit of +/-6%.
+From the results it can be observed that 38 primary substations are facing voltage drop in 2024 below the statutory limit of -/+6% at the 33kV busbars.
+However, the 11kV busbars are complying with the statutory voltage limits with consideration of operating the capacitor banks and the transformer tapchanger at the suitable tap position except 3 PSS.
+By 2027, the number of primary substations facing voltage drop at the 33kV busbar will be reduced to 31 as a results of network expansion where new

+33kV lines will be introduced in the system.
+NEDC will continue monitoring these primary substations to ensure keeping the 11kV network within statutory voltage limit of -/+6%.
 Moreover, NEDC and will keep in consideration to improve the 33kV voltage through providing new 33kV lines or installing new Grid connection points whenever is possible.